 One of the main reasons that this backpack is such to my taste, is (as I already mentioned above) the incredible amount of space that you have inside of it.
 I always feel a bit like Hermione Granger from the Harry Potter series when packing, because the amount of things that I can bring as carry-on seems to be (almost) endless.

-What I usually do when packing (read my guide about it here), is packing everything with the backpack laying flat, then zipping it almost up and turning it upright.
+What I usually do when packing (read how I use the KonMari folding method), is packing everything with the backpack laying flat, then zipping it almost up and turning it upright.
 When all the items inside have shifted a little bit, somehow there appears more space at the top of the bag, so I can top it up with some small extra items.
 BOOM!

 If you didn’t know yet, Standard’s carry-on backpack conforms to international airline standards for carry on luggage.
 Yes, it even can be carried on board by budget airlines such as Easyjet and Ryanair.

 The sizes of this bag are 21.5 x 13.5 x 7.5 inch [54.61 x 34.29 x 19.05 cm], which comes to 35 Liters.

 The real secret in packing your Standard Luggage bag however, lies in the fact that the zippers can expand, turning the 35 Liter backpack into a 45 Liter backpack, with sizes of 21.5 x 13.5 x 9.5 inch [54.61 x 34.29 x 24.13 cm].

 Now, only when zipped-up is the size small enough to be carried on-board, so I only expand the bag when I’m checking it in.
 This is usually at the end of my trip, when I’ve packed the bag to the max with everything I needed on the way over, then get souvenirs or gifts from an event or trip… which I can then take home because I magically create another 10 Liter in space inside.